theobald-software/kb.theobald-software.github.io/content/_xtract-universal/creating-a-custom-cennector-in-matillion-data-loader.md

 weight: 135
 ---

-This article shows how to create a custom connector in Matillion Data Loader that loads SAP data via Xtract Universal into Snowflake.<br>
+The following article shows how to create a custom connector in Matillion Data Loader that loads SAP data via Xtract Universal into Snowflake.<br>
 Matillion Data Loader is a cloud based data loading platform that extracts data from popular sources and loads it into cloud destinations, see [Official Website: Matillion Data Loader](https://www.matillion.com/products/data-loader/).

 ### Prerequisites